sudonym-i/Advocate/README.md

-This project will require you to make "auth-reddit" and "auth-ai" (csv) files in the /src directory.
+This project will require you to make "auth-reddit" and "auth-ai" files in the /src directory.
 These will include your api keys login information.

 auth-ai (at least if you use openrouter) only requires one api key to be pasted into it.
+                        **one line**

 auth-reddit requires (in order): client_id, client_secret, user_agent, username, password
+               **seperaate by putting each on a seperate line**

 Dependencies: python3--full